saeedghodsi93/LogicSim/README.md

-# LogicSim
+# Simulator for Logic Circuit (a simplified version of the Proteus software)

-This project is a GUI-based simulation software for logic circuits. (a simplified version of the Proteus software) The GUI is written in object oriented CPP language on the QT framework.
+In this project, I've designed and implemented a GUI-based simulation software for logic circuits.
+The GUI is written in CPP based on the QT framework.